andrewtavis/slides/oss_maintenance_and_community_building/slides.md

 ```
 Your Community's Dev Sync YYYY/MM/DD

-Participants (please list yourself if you'd like to)
-- Name
+Number of participants: #

 Topics
   All: Introductions 👋
   Recap done by: Name
   All: Does anyone want a calendar invite to the dev sync?
   All: Go through the project board: link_to_project_board
-  Name: Topic of discussion
+  Participant: Topic of discussion

 Tasks
 - [] Task

 Recap

-Here's the recap for today/yesterday/Saturday's dev sync 🧑‍💻♻️ ...
+Here's the recap for Saturday's dev sync 🧑‍💻♻️

+- Link to pad, summary of topics, etc

-The next dev sync will be ...
+The next dev sync will be [YYYY/MM/DD](zonestamp).
+New joiners are always welcome!

 Nice outro 😊
 ```